gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's the most ridiculous thing I've ever—what?"
-Special Blazes stopped mid-sentence as Nash elbowed him and pointed up, where a smoky gray streak had started to draw itself across the sky.
+Special Blazes stopped mid-sentence as Nash elbowed him and pointed up, where a smoky gray streak was drawing itself across the sky.

 </section>